CarSomma/streamlit_saffron/streamlit_exercise/EDA_st_tutorial.md

-# Streamlit Tutorial: Exploring the PenguinsPalmer Dataset
+# Streamlit Tutorial: Exploring the PalmerPenguins Dataset
 🙌🏼 You made it so far 🛹 🗿!!!

 You have: